maylortaylor/maylortaylor.github.io/README.md

 # Steps to run Locally

 1. Navigate to root directory

+           /maylortaylor.github.io

-2. To install all gems, run this command:
+2)   To install all gems, run this command:

          bundle install

-3. To run locally, run this command:
+3)   To run locally, run this command:

          bundle exec jekyll serve

-4.   (optional) To update gems, run this command:
+4)   (optional) To update gems, run this command:

          bundle update

 # Helpful

+To build the code, run:

         jekyll build

+[Font Awesome v5.3](https://fontawesome.com/icons?d=gallery&q=achi&m=free) was used for icons.
+Click the link to find more font icons.

+[Code Prettify](https://github.com/google/code-prettify) was used to for all `pre` and `code` tag styling.